 Relic hunters are enthusiasts who hunt for artifacts and memorabilia from past events, primarily battles and wars through the years.
 They spend a lot of time researching and finding out the history of a given area.
 Then they go hunting.

-The great thing about relic hunting is there is the vast amount of areas you can go to hunt.
+The great thing about relic hunting is there is a vast amount of areas you can go hunting.
 Old road or paths.
 Many paths in wooded areas have been there for centuries.
 Take the long way home and discover Rural America.
-Old home foundations, old school houses, abandoned stores are great places to take your detector.
+Old home foundations, old schoolhouses, abandoned stores are great places to take your detector.
 Look for indentations where there may have been an old cellar.
 Old cellars can be a wealth of artifacts.
-Look along river banks or dried up creek beds.
+Look along river banks or dried-up creek beds.
 Long ago people followed the river to get from one place to another.
 Ever notice how many small towns are along the rivers of the United States?
 The river was the source of travel and commerce.
 The rivers were the lifeline of the people.

 Old railroad tracks can be a great source of artifacts.
 Look around your area.
 I’m sure you can come up with a wealth of ideas on where to go.
 Look on the internet or go to your local library.
 There is information that can help you find where to go.

-As always, don’t forget to get permission from the land owner and leave any area like you found it.
+As always, don’t forget to get permission from the landowner and leave any area as you found it.
 Don’t dig up holes and leave them gaping.
 Always fill your digs in when you’re done.
 Be careful, be courteous and have fun!